abdrahmansoltan/Learning-Notes/React/02-Hooks.md

 ![useEffect](./img/sideEffects.PNG)

-- When you call `useEffect`, you’re telling React to run your `“effect”` function after flushing changes to the `DOM`.
+- When you call `useEffect`, you’re telling React to run your `effect` function after flushing changes to the `DOM`.
 Effects are declared inside the component so they have access to its props and state.
 By default, React runs the effects after every render — including the first render.

 <img src="./img/react-useeffect-callback-3.svg" style="background-color: #fff">

-### useEffect cleanup function
+#### useEffect cleanup function

 - it saves applications from unwanted behaviors like memory leaks by cleaning up effects.
 In doing so, we can optimize our application’s performance.
 - it allows us to tidy up our code before our component unmounts.
 When our code runs and reruns for every render, useEffect also cleans up after itself using the cleanup function.